The UK's largest range of secured loans

 - Quote won’t affect your credit score

-A long-term loan is any loan product that’s designed to be paid off over more than five years, which is the standard limit for regular personal loans.
-While there are some unsecured loans that offer terms of up to 10 years, long-term loans generally refer to secured loans, which are a type of personal loan that uses your home equity as collateral against the cost of the loan.
+A long term loan is any loan product designed to be paid off over more than 5 years, which is the standard limit for regular personal loans.
+While some unsecured loans offer terms of up to 10 years, long term loans generally refer to secured loans, which are a type of personal loan that uses your home equity as collateral against the cost of the loan.

-A long-term loan works much like any other personal loan but is repaid over a longer period of time, which is generally anywhere from 10-30 years.
-Most long-term loans are offered as secured or homeowner loans, which means your house is used as security against the loan and could be repossessed if you fail to make your repayments.
+A long term loan works much like any other personal loan but is repaid over a longer period, which is generally anywhere from 10 to 30 years.
+Most long term loans are offered as secured or homeowner loans, which means your house is used as security against the loan and could be repossessed if you fail to make your repayments.

 |Loan amount||Loan term||APR||Monthly repayments||Total cost of loan|

 As you can see from this example, a shorter term loan costs less overall than a long term loan for the same amount, but the long term loan offers lower monthly payments.
 When choosing between a short term or long term loan, it’s important to understand the potential overall cost, as well as how much you can afford to repay each month.